Ukrainian Euromaidan protesters being taught to fight Russia for Crimea (Photo by Henry Langston)

 Ion: It's a geopolitical one between Russia and Europe, between values and chaos, between the future and the past.
 It's an unacceptable abuse on Putin's part, and I hope Ukraine will have the fortitude to get rid of this Big Brother character.

-It's also important for Moldovans, right?
+It's also important for us Moldovans, right?
+Since we love going on holiday in Crimea.

 That too, yes.
 Our economic relations would be affected by a conflict, but we'd get over it.
 The Europeans will save us.
 They don't only bring [an acceptance of] homosexuality, but also the supremacy of the law above all else.